SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-msbuild.md

   * On Linux/OSX you may need to set execute permissions on the files in `$install_directory/sonar-scanner-(version)/bin`.

 * Uncomment, and update the global settings to point to <!-- sonarqube -->your SonarQube server<!-- /sonarqube --><!-- sonarcloud -->SonarCloud<!-- /sonarcloud --> by editing `$install_directory/SonarQube.Analysis.xml`.
 Values set in this file will be applied to all analyses of all projects unless overwritten locally.
-Consider setting file system permissions to restrict access to this file.:
+Consider setting file system permissions to restrict access to this file.

 ```xml
 <SonarQubeAnalysisProperties  xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns:xsd="http://www.w3.org/2001/XMLSchema" xmlns="http://www.sonarsource.com/msbuild/integration/2015/1">